jkoether/Terrain_Trails/README.md

 See the included example for North Park (pittsburgh area): NP_STL.py, NP.gpx, tiff files downloaded by searching bounding box="-80.034,40.577,-79.974,40.6222", NED 1/3 arc-second, GeoTIFF.

+Final assembly can be a little tricky.
+You do want to clean off any fuzzies, and maybe cut really big path sections into several pieces.
+Don't force them in too hard or they will get stuck partially inserted.
+A little sanding in the cutouts and on the side of the paths really helps the process.